Are the data from the Water Quality Portal (WQP) available through web services?

 Why do some queries take longer than others?

 How can I reduce the time it takes for the WQP to return my dataset?

 Some queries take longer to return the resulting dataset than other queries for various reasons.
 Large datasets will take longer to return depending on file size and internet connection speed.
-Mark the checkbox to compress your dataset to speed up download time.
+The "Sampling Parameter" section of the query page, which requires working through 100x more data that site-dependent queries, can ofter slow query response.
 Using certain filters also affects query run time.
 Use the start date filters to reduce the size of the resulting dataset and to reduce query run time.